-Watson said Keigwin came to Zermatt to show his daughter that he had rich friends who spent their vacations in luxury.
+Watson said Keigwin came to Zermatt to show that he had rich friends who spent their vacations in luxury.
 (Keigwin roomed in a cheap pension, far from the resort.)
 Without doubt, Watson was wealthy, although few of his friends knew just how wealthy.
 The Brit’s road to millions began when the Cambridge-educated economist and marketer came to America to work in the pharmaceutical industry.
 His executive career, always vertically progressive, had taken him to Johnson & Johnson and Wyeth Laboratories, and then, specializing in biotech, to Vestar, Biotech Consulting, CarboMed, and, finally, Ionian Technologies in San Diego, where he was president and chief executive.
 In his professional life, Watson helped launch products for people with HIV, inflammatory diseases, and spinal cord injuries, among other ailments.
 When he retired from Ionian in 2008, he joined Tech Coast Angels, a nonprofit organization of wealthy people who invest in worthy start-ups.
 Watson was quickly elected to the board.

 An associate of Watson’s, Charlie Grebenstein, said of him, “John was rollicking good company.
 Quick wit, cultured, broadly read, passionately devoted to his adopted country.
 He valued being an American because America provided opportunity.
 He loved California for that reason, plus the freedom to innovate and the endless opportunities to play.”